What to know about antiretroviral therapy for HIV

 The CDC advise that people with HIV take antiretroviral medication regardless of their health status or how long they have had HIV.

-When a person with HIV uses HAART as their healthcare provider instructs, it can help them live a full, healthy life.
+When a person with HIV uses antiretroviral therapy as their healthcare provider instructs, it can help them live a full, healthy life.

-Healthcare providers will consider any other health conditions a person may have when choosing their HAART regime.
+Healthcare providers will consider any other health conditions a person may have when choosing their antiretroviral therapy regimen.